hemelb-codes/hemelb/doc/user/XmlConfiguration.md

   * `<uniform value="float" units="mmHg">` - a uniform pressure at all
     sites.
 Value must be in mmHg.

-* `<checkpoint file="relative/path/to/file">` - restart from a
+* `<checkpoint file="rel/path/to/file" offset="rel/path">` - restart from a
   checkpoint + offset file.
 Attribute `file` is required and gives path to the checkpoint.
-The offset file must have the same path with the extension replaced by ".off".
+The offset file is optional - if given it must be a relative path to the file, else must have the same path with the extension replaced by ".off".

 ## (Extracted) Properties